Linda Hendrickson

 Web Sites showing Ply-Splitting

-• Barry Brown (England) -- photos of ply-split baskets, braids, curtain tie-backs.
+Barry Brown (England).
+Ply-split baskets, braids, curtain tie-backs.

-• Therese Fisher, (California) -- photos of ply-split baskets, sculptures, a neck pouch, and a scarf.
+Therese Fisher, (California).
+Ply-split baskets, sculptures, a neck pouch, and a scarf.

-• David Fraser (Pennsylvania) -- many photos of ply-split vessels and sculptural forms in waxed linen.
+David Fraser (Pennsylvania).
+Author of a book and articles on ply-split braiding, many photos of ply-split vessels and sculptural forms in waxed linen, with a focus on POT (plain oblique twining).

-• Louise French (Minnesota) -- photos of ply-split necklaces; tools, instructions, & more.
+Louise French (Minnesota).
+Ply-split necklaces, tools, instructions, & more.

-• Julie Hedges(England) -- author of Ply-Split Braiding: An Introduction to Designs in Single Course Twining; photos of ply-split belts, bracelets, neckpieces, and sculptural pieces.
+Julie Hedges(England).
+Ply-splitting teacher and author of three books on ply-split braiding, photos of ply-split belts, bracelets, neckpieces, and sculptural pieces.

-• Jenny K. (UK) -- photos of ply-split baskets, jewelry, a cheekah, and a serpent.
+Jenny K. (UK).
+Ply-split baskets, jewelry, a cheekah, and a serpent.

-• Barbara Walker (Oregon) -- photos of ply-split vessels and necklaces.
+Barbara Walker (Oregon).
+Ply-splitting teacher and author of Ply-Splitting from Drawdowns, photos of ply-split vessels and necklaces.

 Articles, Books, and Videos about Ply-Splitting

-by John Brockway and Linda Hendrickson (instructional videos on YouTube)
+by John Brockway and Linda Hendrickson (instructional videos)

-• Scenes from the DVD Ply-Split Garlic Basket with Instructor Linda Hendrickson
+Scenes from the DVD Ply-Split Garlic Basket with Instructor Linda Hendrickson, 2008.

 by Christine Carmichael: